 1. Curly Kale

 One of the most common varieties of kale you can find at the grocery store is curly kale.
 It's pale to dark green in color with a woody stem and soft leaves.
 The green leaves taste slightly bitter but are pretty mild in flavor.
-Curly kale can be used in so many ways like kale salad, kale chips, smoothies, etc. I like to think of it as the new and improved spinach with curly leaves.
+Curly kale can be used in so many ways like kale salad, kale chips and smoothies.
+I like to think of it as the new and improved spinach with curly leaves.

 2. Lacinato Kale

 Another common kale variety is lacinato kale, also called Tuscan kale or dinosaur kale.
 The bluish, dark green wrinkly leaves of this Italian variety are mild and earthy and can be eaten raw in a kale salad or wilted into a soup or stew.

 3. Red Russian Kale